Skip to main content

 Deployment Canary

 Set the alert window to "last 10 runs" and deploy a new agent version.
 If the average score drops below your threshold within the first 10 runs, you get an immediate alert.
-Roll back before the regression affects more users.
+Inspect the affected traces and roll back before the regression affects more users.

 Per-Use-Case Quality Tracking